-John and Nancy Garrison were each sentenced to six months in jail and 11 months and 29 days of supervised probation.
-They were also ordered to pay $26,847.14 in restitution to the ASPCA and $2,793.19 to the Marshall County Humane Society, which will be suspended pending successful completion of the probation terms.
-As part of the probation, the Garrisons are prohibited from owning or harboring animals, and/or residing at any residence with animals for five years.
+John and Nancy Garrison were each sentenced to six months in jail, 11 months and 29 days of supervised probation, and ordered to pay $26,847.14 in restitution to the ASPCA and $2,793.19 to the Marshall County Humane Society, which will be suspended pending successful completion of the probation terms.
+As part of the probation, the Garrisons are prohibited from owning, harboring and/or residing at any residence with animals for five years.

-For more information on the Holly Springs, Mississippi, puppy mill investigation, please visit our puppy mill section.
+For more information on the ASPCA's efforts to fight puppy mills, please visit www.nopetstorepuppies.com.